icosalogic/IcosaLogic_Inverter_PWM/README.md

 - `outFreq` The frequency of the output lines
     - Common Values are 50 and 60, and produce reasonable output.
 Other values may not work as expected
 - `pwmFreq` The frequency of the PWM signals
-    - Integer value ranges from hundreds of hertz to over 100kHz.
-The maximum value is a hardware-specific function of your exact processor, clock configuration, etc.
+    - Integer value ranges from hundreds of hertz to 180kHz.
+The effective maximum value is a hardware-specific function of your exact processor, clock configuration, etc.
 - `tccCfgNdx1` Primary TCC configuration for the current platform, see `platform.h` for pin assignments
 - `tccCfgNdx2` Secondary TCC configuration
     - `I20_PS_NONE` No configuration available